Roland09/BubbleBall/README.md

 * BubbleBullet

   A particle system with bubbles which is being used as a bullet.
-Upon hit detection with a gameobject a bubble is being instantiated and the gameobject is being wrapped into the bubble.
+Upon hit detection with a gameobject a BubbleBall is being instantiated and the gameobject is being wrapped into the BubbleBall.

 * BubbleBurst